dreisdesign/mindcubby/3d/apps/gcoder/README.md

 ## Supported Specifications

-g-coder automatically extracts and formats:
+G-coder automatically extracts and formats:

 - **Print Time** – Calculated from G-code metadata and converted to human-readable format
 - **Filament Used** – Weight in grams (calculated from filament length × 1.25g/m standard)